elusivecodes/FrostDateTime/README.md

 **Month Name**

-Get the name of the month in current timeZone.
+Get the name of the month in current time zone.

 - `type` can be either "*full*" or "*short*", and will default to "*full*" if it is not set.